imyelo/padoracle/readme.md

 - :electric_plug: Powerful API
 - :unlock: **Crack** plaintext, with just one set of known iv (initialization-vector) and ciphertext
 - :lock_with_ink_pen: Generate iv and ciphertext with any **modified** plaintext you want
-- :floppy_disk: Programamble challenge script
+- :floppy_disk: Programmable challenge script
 - :dancers: Ultra-fast cracking, with unlimited concurrency

 ## CLI